solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 `Create Snapshot` to upload and mint.

 Congratulations!
 That was not an easy or quick lab.
 You're doing great if you've made it this far.
-If you run into any issues, please go back through the lab and/or reference the final solution code on the [`main` branch in Github](https://github.com/Unboxed-Software/solana-advance-mobile).
+If you run into any issues, feel free to go back through the lab and/or reference the final solution code on the [`main` branch in Github](https://github.com/Unboxed-Software/solana-advance-mobile).

-## Challenge
+# Challenge

 Now it's your turn.
 Create your own Expo application from scratch.
 You're welcome to choose your own, or you can select from the following ideas: